datatheorem/TrustKit/docs/getting-started.md

 ### Configuring a Pinning Policy

-There are two ways to supply a pinning policy to TrustKit:
+Enabling TrustKit within an App requires generating a pinning policy and then initializing TrustKit with this policy.
+There are two different ways to supply a pinning policy to TrustKit:

 * By adding configuration keys to the App's _Info.plist_ file under a `TSKConfiguration` dictionary key: